NkulAIR/pre-academic-year-student-plan/week-6/README.md

 ## Week 6 - Problemset6
-### What I found challenging about this week's problem set is that lines problem set, specifically setting the parameters of what a line of code is
+### What I found challenging about this week's problem set is that lines problem set, specifically setting the parameters of what a line of code is.
+It turns out the solution was just counting a lines that do not start with "#" or '' after trailing space has been removed on the left and right.
+That's what defines a line of code.